glesica/software-reliability/topics/linters-and-formatters/README.md

 Clearly, programmers have always had a lot of free time on their hands.
 However, we still need to get work done (eventually).
-For this reason, it is generally considered a good idea for a team to decide how the code for a project should work and enforce those decisions automatically... with linters.
+For this reason, it is generally considered a good idea for a team to decide on code standards for a project ahead of time and enforce those decisions automatically... with linters and formatters.

 There are other, less controversial, examples.
 Single-letter variable names are often considered bad style, as are variable names that do not conform to the